coreorm/simple.js/readme.md

-# Component-based Simple JS App Framework
+# Component-based Simple JS App Lib

-Simple.js tries to solve only one thing: Dynamic View.
-And it requires no library at all (but you can use any library with it).
+Simple.js is not a framework like Angular, it's a native JS library that's small (less than 6K), and fast (avoid DOM operations whenever possible).

 ## What can you do with it?